YifanWu1993/YifanWu1993.github.io/_posts/2025-07-16-Callable-object.md

         cout << count << endl;
     }// this will return count = 1

-    // NOTICE: the count is modiy inside scope of the lambda the actual "Count" in the memory will still return 0 cout << count << endl; // this will still return 0.
+    // NOTICE: the count is modiy inside scope of the lambda the actual "Count" in the memory will still be 0 cout << count << endl; // this will still return 0.
 }
 ```